rahulgupta046/Map_reduce/README.md

 To start processing your data with the map-reduce system, follow these steps:
 1. run command - python store.py - to start custom key value store
 2. run command - python master.py after altering the config file
+3. input.txt contains the text input, it can be transformed into batch input style as well
+4. result is in output.txt